-A memorial service will be held at 10 am, March 28, 2020 at Naples Funeral Home, 3107 Davis Blvd, followed by a reception at Hamilton Harbor Yacht Club, 7065 Hamilton Ave, Naples Fl.
+A memorial service and reception will be held at 12pm on November 7, 2020, at Hamilton Harbor Yacht Club, 7065 Hamilton Avenue, Naples Fl.

 In lieu of flowers, the family requests donations be made to The Lazarex Cancer Foundation. http://www.lazarex.org/.